Posted on: March 20, 2025

 Bar ownership is synonymous with a liquor license, so this is the big hurdle standing between people with criminal records and ownership of a bar.

 First, you need to know that a criminal record will come up when you apply for a liquor license.
-It's best that you disclose it upfront and in detail.
+It's best that you disclose it up front.
 The state liquor bureau will almost certainly run a criminal background check, and if you fail to disclose, that's an automatic rejection.
 After all, you just tried to commit fraud.

 Second, you need to know that, as long as you disclose your record on your initial application, a criminal conviction doesn't automatically bar you from eligibility.
 Liquor boards will consider your individual situation before making a decision.